Updated September 2025

 AcademyHealth Health Policy Orientation

 Join AcademyHealth in Washington, D.C. to hear how to get your message across to policy leaders, learn about the role of the executive, judicial, and legislative branches, and evaluate the current policy landscape both nationally and at the state level.
 With a small meeting format limited to 50 participants, the Orientation encourages collaboration, interaction, and networking among attendees and esteemed faculty.
-The past few years have emphasized the critical role of politics and policymaking in shaping our nation's health.
 Please note that you do not have to be a member of AcademyHealth to attend.

 Health and Aging Policy Fellows